CtrlK

 Workflow Clarity

 Multi-step workflows are clearly sequenced with numbered steps and explicit validation checkpoints.
-The redlining workflow includes a final verification step with specific grep commands to confirm changes.
-The decision tree at the top clearly routes users to the right workflow.
-Batch-then-validate feedback loops are present for the most complex (tracked changes) workflow.
+The redlining workflow includes a final verification step with grep commands to confirm changes, the decision tree at the top clearly routes users to the right workflow, and the batching strategy includes feedback loops (test each batch before moving to next).

 3 / 3